hvillase/sonotexto/README.md

 Be aware of feedback when you use this Class with big sound systems.

 ## Instructions
-Download the repository and put the folder in your SuperCollider Extentions.
-Make a directory called sonotexto in the SuperCollider Recrodings folder.
+1 Download or clone the repository and put the folder in your SuperCollider Extentions.

+2 Make a directory called sonotexto in the SuperCollider's Recrodings folder.

-1 Open a new file in SuperCollider and boot SuperCollider.
+3 Open a new file in SuperCollider and boot SuperCollider.

-2 Write this code lines:
+4 Write this code lines:

 n = SonoTexto

 n.boot

-3 In order to record the four Buffers write this line.
+5 In order to record the four Buffers write this line.
 You can write just one buffer or rewrite any buffer.

 n.rec(true, true, true, true)

-4 To listen the Buffers run this lines:
+6 To listen the Buffers run this lines:

 Synth(\b1)